Nazism in Brazil: German community in Brazil

-Adherence to nazism
+Adherence to Nazism

 Consequences of Estado Novo nationalism

-The government of the Estado Novo promoted the forced integration of the Germans and their descendents that lived in isolated communities in the south of Brazil.
-On several occasions the government acted with brutality against ordinary immigrants who had no relationship with Nazi Germany.
+The government of the Estado Novo promoted the forced integration of the Germans and their descendants who lived in isolated communities in the south of Brazil.
+On several occasions, the government acted brutally against ordinary immigrants who had no relationship with Nazi Germany.

-In 1940, on a visit to Blumenau, city of German colonization in the state of Santa Catarina, Vargas declared: "O Brasil não é inglês nem alemão. É um país soberano, que faz respeitar as suas leis e defende os seus interesses.
+In 1940, on a visit to Blumenau, a city of German colonists in the state of Santa Catarina, Vargas declared: "O Brasil não é inglês nem alemão. É um país soberano, que faz respeitar as suas leis e defende os seus interesses.
 O Brasil é brasileiro. (...)
 Porém, ser brasileiro, não é somente respeitar as leis do Brasil e acatar as autoridades.
 Ser brasileiro é amar o Brasil. É possuir o sentimento que permite dizer: o Brasil nos deu pão; nós lhe daremos o sangue".
 (Brazil is not English nor German.
 It is a sovereign country, that ensures respect to its laws and defends its interests.
-The Brazil is Brazilian. (...)
+Brazil is Brazilian. (...)
 However, being Brazilian isn't just to respect the laws of Brazil and to respect the authorities.
 To be Brazilian is to love Brazil.
 It is to possess the feeling that allows one to say: Brazil gave us bread; we will give it our blood".)